sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link-into-app/cp-mobile-dev-kit-deep-link-into-app.md

     </plist>
     ```

 5. Provide below information in the `build.xcconfig` file.
-Make sure to provide same Apple Team ID that you entered in Mobile Servies Apple Universal Links configuration.
+Make sure to provide same Apple Team ID that you entered in Mobile Services Apple Universal Links configuration.

     ```XML
     // Specify the Team since Universal links are specific to the Team / Bundle ID configured in Mobile Services